rosettatype/design-regression/_posts/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words.md

 ![Example screen of the lexical decision task using Arial (Task 1)](/assets/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words/study-screenshot_lexical-task_non-word_arial.png)

-<figcaption id="fig:screen-lexical"><strong>Figure 1:</strong> Example screen of the lexical decision task using Arial (Task 1)</figcaption>
+<figcaption id="fig:screen-lexical"><strong>Figure 1:</strong> Example screen of the lexical decision task using Arial (Task 1).</figcaption>

 ![Example screen of the recognition task using Sans Forgetica (Task 2)](/assets/2022-04-26-the-sequel-to-exploring-disfluency-do-we-remember-the-visual-appearance-of-words/study-screenshot_recognition-task_word_sans-forgetica.png)

-<figcaption id="fig:screen-recognition"><strong>Figure 2:</strong> Example screen of the recognition task using Sans Forgetica (Task 2)</figcaption>
+<figcaption id="fig:screen-recognition"><strong>Figure 2:</strong> Example screen of the recognition task using Sans Forgetica (Task 2).</figcaption>

 ### Existing academic research on memory representations

-A distinction has been made between graphemic and semantic analyses ([Kolers, 1975](#kolers-1975); [1976](#kolers-1976)).
+A distinction has been made between graphemic and semantic analyses ([Kolers, 1975](#kolers-1975), [1976](#kolers-1976)).
 This distinction is also described as perceptual and conceptual, respectively.
-A representation in memory which preserves information about the graphemic or perceptual features of text (e.g. font styling) is contrasted with a representation which contains only conceptual information about the meaning of the text (Sherigan & Rheingold, 2012).
+A representation in memory which preserves information about the graphemic or perceptual features of text (e.g. font styling) is contrasted with a representation which contains only conceptual information about the meaning of the text ([Sheridan & Reingold, 2012](ref:sheridan-reingold-2021)).

 A technique which is typically used to explore whether a previous item can influence the response to a subsequent item is called *priming*.
 If